meltwater/streaming-relational-database/README.md

 ## Using an Alternate Database

-The sample application and Docker package is setup to use [Microsoft SQL Server][mssql-server-official], however it easily be run with other relational databases.
+The sample application and Docker package is setup to use [Microsoft SQL Server][mssql-server-official], however it can easily be run with other relational databases.

 To do this we'll need to run the application locally without the use of docker.